yifeng2019uwb/cloud-native-order-processor/services/exception/MAPPING_GUIDE.md

 ### **2. Automatic Exception Registration**

-The exception mapper automatically registers all shared exceptions from the common package:
+The exception mapper automatically registers all shared exceptions from the common package and service-specific exceptions:

 ```python
 # Shared exceptions are automatically mapped: